chrisjsewell/PyGauss/docs/source/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Pygauss utilises a unit test suite (`nose <https://nose.readthedocs.org>`__/`nose-parameterized <https://github.com/wolever/nose-parameterized>`__) to ensure that computations run,
 and are correct.
+Continuous integration testing of the source code is provided by `Travis CI <https://travis-ci.org/>`__
-These tests are an automated condition of the conda build, but can also be run
+and pass completion is an automated condition of the Conda build.
-manually in the command line;
+These unit tests can also be run manually in the command line;

 ::

-	nosetests
+	nosetests -v --with-doctest

 or directly in python;